ysndr/MSc-Thesis/chapter/related-work.md

 #### Monto

-The authors of the Monto project[@monto] call this the "IDE Portability Problem".
+The authors of the Monto project[@monto,@monto-disintegrated] call this the "IDE Portability Problem".
 They compare the situation with the task of compiling different high level languages to a set of CPU architectures.
 The answer to that problem was an intermediate representation (IR).
 Compilers could transform input languages into this IR and in turn generate assembly for different architectures from a single input format.